 In the Unscarcity framework, the Labor Cliff isn’t a catastrophe—it’s the problem statement for the next civilization.

-That’s what the Abundant Foundation and Impact Points accomplish: a two-tier system where everyone gets to exist (Tier 1 Residency through the Foundation), and those who want to contribute earn influence through Impact—a decaying currency that prevents oligarchy while still giving humans mountains to climb.
+That’s what the Abundant Foundation and Impact accomplish: a two-tier system where everyone gets to exist (Tier 1 Residency through the Foundation), and those who want to contribute earn influence through Impact—a decaying currency that prevents oligarchy while still giving humans mountains to climb.

 The choice we face isn’t “jobs vs. no jobs.”
 It’s “Star Wars” (elite capture of abundance technology) vs. “Star Trek” (abundance as infrastructure for all).